robertmaxrees/robertmaxrees.github.io/_posts/2015-01-17-write-cleaner-javascript.md

 {% endhighlight %}

 This is much more readable.
-Meaningful names make things much easier to follow an understand.
+Meaningful names make things much easier to follow and understand.
 Consistent, clean indentation also serves to make things easier to read by giving our eyes a more natural path to follow - whitespace is an often forgotten tool, especially vertical whitespace.

+## A Summary

+These guidelines are simply that - many people disagree with some of these points, or have their own personal style guides that works better for them.
+Programming is a very difficult thing to do, so anything we can do to ultimately simplify and ease some of our pain is very welcome.
+Experiment around and keep learning.
+Question your assumptions and investigate claims always.
+You'll be surprised by how much you'll ultimately learn.